How to build a marketplace app

 Chapter 3

-How to develop a marketplace app from scratch
+The 12 steps to build a marketplace app MVP from scratch

 Marketplaces are complicated websites.
-Developing your marketplace app is a big undertaking if done from scratch.
+Developing your marketplace app, even in its first MVP stage, is a big undertaking if done from scratch.
+The steps, usually, are these:

-This article won’t give you a full practical tutorial on how to move the development project forward step by step – that would take a book.
-Instead, my goal is to help you plan your project in terms of time, tech stack and development skills
+In my experience, getting to step 12 likely means 6–12 months of development.
+This article won’t give you a full practical tutorial on how to move the development project forward step by step—that would take a book.
+Instead, my goal is to help you plan your project in terms of time, tech stack, and development skills.

 Choose your marketplace tech stack